Last Updated on August 17, 2022

 A Mix of French and Spanish-Colonial Styles

-The next morning we continued to explore Cuenca.
-We quickly found ourselves intrigued by the city’s beautiful buildings, an unusual combination of French and Spanish-Colonial styles.
+The next morning Cecilia continued to show us more things to do Cuenca.
+Walking about the city, we quickly found ourselves intrigued by the city’s beautiful buildings.
+They were an unusual combination of French and Spanish-Colonial styles.

 Cecilia explained that the French style began to take root in Cuenca about a century earlier.
 It was a time many people ordered merchandise for their homes from France.